caternuson/tk8x8/README.md

 $ sudo python tk8x8.py
 ```
 # Configuration
-Edit the following parts of the code for your setup.

 Set the I2C address of the LED 8x8 matrix:
 ```python
 I2C_ADDRESS = 0x70